How to Hide or Display Windows Security App Device Security Section in Windows 11

 The app has many sections that allow you to quickly see the status of your virus and threat protection, firewall and network security, Account protection, App and Browser Control, and more.

 The Device Security section provides the settings to help protect your device from malicious software attacks.
-For supported devices, they will also see Core isolation, Secure boot, and Data encryption in this section.
+They will also see Core isolation, Secure boot, and Data encryption for supported devices in this section.

 If you have configured your device’s security settings to suit your environment and don’t want others to change or mess with these settings, you can hide these sections from users.